WEN-Research-Group/WaterQualityNearWells/README.md

 This repository contains all data and code for the manuscript:

 **Basijokaite, R., Kang, M., & Wen, T. (2026).
-Oil and gas wells leave measurable impacts on U.S. surface and groundwater quality. *Science Advances*, under review.**
+Oil and gas wells leave measurable impacts on U.S. surface and groundwater quality. *Environmental Research Letters*, under review.**

 ## Project Overview